May 29, 2013 by Liberty

 Don’t Hold It: This is an odd but rarely considered option.
-Holding onto assets can be risky when you haven’t legally paid for it (I know.
+Holding onto assets can be risky when you haven’t legally paid the taxes for it (I know.
 Crazy, right?)
-Spending the money right can make it difficult to prove you ever had it.
+Spending the money right away can make it difficult to prove you ever had it.
 This is particularly true for cash transactions without your name getting mentioned.

 Spending the Money

 When you spend the money, you need to think hard.
 The more of the money you spend, the more you need to watch out.
-Every dollar over your income that you spend needs to be considered.
+Every dollar over your claimed income that you spend needs to be considered.
 The IRS is not completely stupid.
 If you’re living like a rock star without an income, they will notice.
 Consider the following things when buying: